Ectotherm Empire

 A. Make sure to monitor the status of your hognose.
 Feel free to take them out of their containers while you check the bedding.
 If soiled, clean and replace.

 B. Offer water.
 We do not keep water in with our snakes during this time.
-As everyone with hognose knows, they like to dig and knock over water bowls.
-Snakes exposed to wet and cold conditions run a greater risk of developing respiratory infections and so we’ve learned over time that it’s safest just to offer water weekly.
+As everyone with a hognose knows, they like to dig and knock over water bowls.
+Snakes exposed to wet and cold conditions run a greater risk of developing respiratory infections, and so we’ve learned over time that it’s safest just to offer water weekly.
 You can always offer more frequently, if desired.

 C. Make these checks short.
 The point is to make sure the animal is alive and as healthy as can be, given the situation, without disrupting the brumation process too much.